joaocarvalhoopen/How_to_learn_modern_electronics/README.md

 ### PCB design courses

 * **KiCAD like a Pro** <br>
   I have made this course and reed the book and I can recommend it highly, this is an excellent course.
 There comes a time that every person that enter this field of electronics or embedded systems, will feel the need to make a professional looking board for the system that you design.
 When breadboard, soldering wires or simples pre-fabricated modules connected by wires, are not enough.
 That is the time to start learning about how to design a PCB's.
 Starting by drawing the schematic, to the design of the effective PCB, reaching out to a fabric to make you PCB and then assemble in your home or in the fabric with an assembly service.
 This course cover it all.
-KiCAD is a free open source tool that is of professional grade.
+KiCAD is a free open source tool that is of professional grade. <br>
   [KiCAD like a Pro](https://kicad.txplore.com/)